BNLNLP/PPI-Relation-Extraction/datasets/README.md

 ## Biomedical Relation Extraction benchmark data
 There are various versions of the ChemProt, DDI, and GAD datasets.
-Here, we adopt the recent and widely used benchmark data, the Biomedical Language Understanding and Reasoning Benchmark (BLURB) provided by [25].
+Here, we adopt the recent and widely used benchmark data, the Biomedical Language Understanding and Reasoning Benchmark ([BLURB](https://dl.acm.org/doi/pdf/10.1145/3458754)).
 We also use the EU-ADR data in BioBERT [26].

 * ChemProt (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6051439/)